Israeli foreign minister summons Turkish envoy after Erdoan vows to send Netanyahu to Allah - ExBulletin

 At a campaign rally on Thursday, Erdoan threatened to send [Netanyahu] it is up to Allah to take care of him, make him unhappy and curse him, according to Turkish media.

-Earlier this month, Erdoan compared Netanyahu and his government to Nazi Germany.
+Earlier this month, Erdogan compared Netanyahu and his government to Nazi Germany.

 Netanyahu and his administration, with their crimes against humanity in Gaza, write their names next to Hitler, Mussolini and Stalin, like today's Nazis, he said.